 Each student organization shall determine for itself all regulations for organization and operations, provided that the regulations are in keeping with SGA regulations, and College policies, procedures, and Code of Conduct.

 Each organization shall determine the criteria for their elections and the terms of office for the club's officers and representatives to the SGA.

 Should a student organization election be challenged, the SGA shall form an Elections Review Committee composed of a minimum of five (5) currently enrolled students representing at least three (3) student organizations.
-The Elections Review Committee shall recommend appropriate action to the student organization advisor and the SGA Advisor, who will make the final decision regarding the elections.
+These organizations may not be represented by SGA Officers and/or Senators.
+The Elections Review Committee shall recommend appropriate action to the student organization advisor and the Director of Student Activities or his/her designee, who will make the final decision regarding the elections.